 Were you aware of how important dental assistants are?

-A dental assistant is a core part of any dental office because they do many tasks that keep the office running.
-If it weren’t for dental assistants, dentists would have a hard time completing everything.
-As a result, they’d need to significantly lower how many patients they can see daily.
+A dental assistant is a core part of any dental office because they perform many tasks that keep the office running.
+Without dental assistants, dentists would have a hard time completing everything.
+As a result, they’d need to significantly reduce the number of patients they can see daily.

 If you’ve ever been interested in becoming a dental assistant, you should know what they do.
-Dental assistant jobs aren’t hard to find, and training can be done in just a few years.
+Dental assistant jobs aren’t hard to find, and training can be completed in just a few years.

 Read on to learn about the daily duties of a dental assistant and how to become one!